 3.6.
-Viewing a Scan 51
+Viewing a Scan 55

 More importantly you can now change the contents of the original scanned system.
-If you go to the Apps tab, the new appliance template will be listed in the imported templates section.
+If you go to the Apps tab, the new appliance template will be listed in the Imported Appliances section.
 Double-click on it to view the details or modify it.